The course covered content for these learning objectives:

 The course included brief theoretical introductions followed by hands on exercises based on real life research examples.
 The first two days of the course focus on learning programming concepts that would allow the delegates to speed up their anlayses and build their own custom functions.
 This follows other two days of hands-on exercises covering the typical research pipelines from normalisation to functional enrichment.

-Note that this course requires prior knowledge of R. Places are extremely limited and will be offered based on the answers from the registration form.
+- This course requires prior knowledge of R. Places are extremely limited and will be offered based on the answers from the registration form.

 What did our delegates have to say about this course?